Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

-and we refer to Eq.~(\ref{eq:Ecck_psi_full}) of Appendix~\ref{sec: TaylorF2Ecck_full} for its 3PN-accurate version.
+and we refer to Eq.~(\ref{eq:Ecck_psi_full}) of Appendix~\ref{sec:TaylorF2Ecck_full} for the 3PN-accurate version.
 In the above equation, $t_c$ and $\phi_c$ are the time and phase of coalescence, respectively, while $k$ is the rate of periastron advance and $x_{j,n}$ is the harmonic-dependent dimensionless PN parameter.
-We would like to emphasize that our {\it restricted} \texttt{TaylorF2ecck} approximant contains {\it four} harmonics, while their Fourier phases are fully 3PN-accurate and incorporate $\mathcal{O}(e_0^2)$ corrections.
-For the present effort, we employ the 3PN-accurate version of $k$ in our approximant, given in Eq.~(\ref{eq:k_full}) of Appendix~\ref{sec: TaylorF2Ecck_full}.
+We emphasize that our {\it restricted} \texttt{TaylorF2Ecck} approximant contains {\it four} harmonics, whose Fourier phases are fully 3PN-accurate and incorporate $\mathcal{O}(e_0^2)$ corrections.
+We employ the 3PN-accurate version of $k$ in our approximant, given in Eq.~(\ref{eq:k_full}) of Appendix~\ref{sec:TaylorF2Ecck_full}.

-To isolate the effects of $k$, we now introduce another eccentric approximant, namely \texttt{TaylorF2ecch}, influenced by Refs.~\cite{THG,Yunes2009}.
-Therefore, this approximant omits the effects of periastron advance both on Fourier amplitudes and phases though Fourier phases are 3PN-accurate while incorporating $\mathcal{O}(e_0^2)$ corrections.
-The neglect of periastron advance effects on amplitudes ensures that the \texttt{TaylorF2ecch} is expressed as a sum over single harmonics $j$, whereas TaylorF2ecck includes splitting (as seen in the splitting of $j=1$ to $(j,n)=(1,0),(1,-2)$, as evident from Eq.~(\ref{eq:xiEcck_simple})).
-In other words, this approximant has a reduced harmonic content with modes limited to $j=1,2,3$ and lacks the additional phase shift associated with periastron effects found in the sub-dominant harmonics of TaylorF2ecck (see the second term in Eq.~(\ref{eq:psi_simple}) for $\psi_{j,n}$).
-Therefore, this approximant should help us delineate scenarios where periastron effects are significant in comparison with our \texttt{TaylorF2ecck} templates, as discussed in Sec.~\ref{sec:sanity_check}).
-Our \texttt{TaylorF2ecch} approximant, influenced by Ref.~\cite{THG}, reads
+To isolate the effects of $k$, we now introduce another eccentric approximant, namely \texttt{TaylorF2Ecch}, influenced by Refs.~\cite{THG,Yunes2009}.
+This approximant omits the effects of periastron advance in both Fourier amplitudes and phases, although its Fourier phases remain 3PN-accurate and incorporate $\mathcal{O}(e_0^2)$ corrections.
+The omission of periastron advance from the amplitudes ensures that \texttt{TaylorF2Ecch} is expressed as a sum over single harmonics $j$, whereas \texttt{TaylorF2Ecck} includes mode splitting (as in the splitting of $j=1$ into $(j,n)=(1,0),(1,-2)$, as evident from Eq.~(\ref{eq:xiEcck_simple})).
+In other words, this approximant has reduced harmonic content, with modes limited to $j=1,2,3$, and lacks the additional phase shift associated with periastron effects found in the subdominant harmonics of \texttt{TaylorF2Ecck} (see the second term in Eq.~(\ref{eq:psi_simple}) for $\Psi_{j,n}$).
+Therefore, this approximant should help delineate scenarios where periastron effects are significant relative to our \texttt{TaylorF2Ecck} templates, as discussed in Sec.~\ref{sec:sanity_check}.
+Our \texttt{TaylorF2Ecch} approximant, influenced by Ref.~\cite{THG}, reads